Kingxukai/linux/Documentation/userspace-api/media/v4l/selection-api-vs-crop-api.rst

 extensions.

 Driver developers are encouraged to implement only selection API.
-The former cropping API would be simulated using the new one.
+The former cropping API would be simulated using the woke new one.